-Summit College's Department of Engineering and Science Technology is located Schrank Hall - North and South.
-Faculty members pride themselves in applying leading-edge technology to classroom instruction and while using the latest technology to complement hands-on instruction.
+The Department of Engineering and Science Technology is located in Schrank Hall - North and South.
+Faculty members pride themselves in applying leading-edge technology to classroom instruction while using the latest technology to complement hands-on instruction.

 Vision: Our vision is to become a regional leader in technology education recognized for our focus on student success and inclusive excellence.
 Through educational experiences that expose our students to the latest technology, we will empower them to become innovators and entrepreneurs.

 The department also provides instruction in the General Technologies of Chemistry and Physics.

 Tau Alpha Pi is the national honor society for engineering technology students, just as Phi Theta Kappa and Phi Beta Kappa are for associate degree and liberal arts students, and Tau Beta Pi is for engineering students.
 Tau Alpha Pi membership is open to top-performing associate-degree and baccalaureate students in engineering technology programs.